sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Reddit.com/r/programming](https://www.reddit.com/r/programming/) - Subreddit with aggregated tech news and articles.
 - [Slashdot](https://slashdot.org) - News, Social news (Originally "News for Nerds.
 Stuff that Matters").
 - [StackShare](https://stackshare.io) - See what tools are popular with developers and companies and read about their technology decisions.
-- [TechCrunch](https://techcrunch.com) - dedicated to obsessively profiling startups, reviewing new Internet products, and breaking tech news.
+- [TechCrunch](https://techcrunch.com) - Dedicated to obsessively profiling startups, reviewing new Internet products, and breaking tech news.
 - [The DEV Community](https://dev.to) - Where programmers share ideas and help each other grow.
 - [The Verge](https://www.theverge.com) - More product oriented tech news.
-- [WCCF Tech](https://wccftech.com) - curated news related to Computer Hardware, Software, and everything else in the Tech World. .
+- [WCCF Tech](https://wccftech.com) - Curated news related to Computer Hardware, Software, and everything else in the Tech World. .
 - [XDA](https://www.xda-developers.com) - Android Developers News.
 - [Hashnode](https://hashnode.com/) - Hashnode is a friendly and inclusive community for software developers.